joanroig/pccomponentes-bot/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: joanroig
 ---

 **Is your bug already submitted?
-Please check the [issues](https://github.com/joanroig/pccomponentes-outlet-bot/issues) and the [tasks](https://github.com/joanroig/pccomponentes-outlet-bot/projects/1).**
+Please check the [known issues](https://github.com/joanroig/pccomponentes-bot/tree/develop#known-issues), [issues](https://github.com/joanroig/pccomponentes-bot/issues) and the [tasks](https://github.com/joanroig/pccomponentes-bot/projects/1).**
-If the bug is already submitted or considered in the tasks, please do not open new issues.
+Please do not open new issues if the bug is already known or considered in the tasks.

 **Describe the bug**
 A clear and concise description of what the bug is.